open-eid/CDOC2/cdoc2-system-docs/docs/03_system_architecture/ch05_ID_authentication_protocol.md

 ---
-title: ID authentication protocol
+title: Client authentication protocol
 ---

-# ID authentication protocol
+# Client authentication protocol

 This section describes a protocol and data formats for authenticating to multiple CSS servers (cdoc2-shares-servers) in order to download every `KeySharesCapsule` from them.